hkparker/Wave/README.md

 ### Start instance

-Run `make develop` to start elasticsearch and postgres as well as an auto restarting instance of Wave.
+Run `make develop` to start elasticsearch and postgres as well as an auto-rebuilding instance of Wave.

 ### Running tests